zhaohuanqdcn/tp/docs/UserGuide.md

 #### 4.2.7 Deleting a meeting: `deletemeeting`

+*done by: Zhao Huan*

-Deletes the specified item (and its recurrences) from the address book.
+Reduce overhead by removing outdated or cancelled meetings to get better organized using the `deletemeeting` command!
+This command deletes the specified item (and its recurrences) from the address book.

 Format: `deletemeeting INDEX [rec/RECURRING]`

 * Deletes the meeting at the specified `INDEX`.
 * The index refers to the index number shown in the displayed list.
 * The index **must be a positive integer** 1, 2, 3, …​
 * The recurring must be either `true` or `false`.
+If it's `true`, the meeting specified and all its recurrences will be removed.

 Examples:
 * `deletemeeting 2` deletes the 2nd meeting in the meeting schedule.